Written by SAC(T) Alistair Webb, here is the account of the 2019 expedition to Chile with Gp Capt Moriarty, Sgt McLean and Sgt Critchlow:

 On Saturday we visited Los Dominicos, and explored an artisan market that showcased various Chilean examples of culture and craftsmanship.
 We learned about the history of the culture and different art forms from the different regions of Chile.
 They varied hugely, from the Spanish colonial influence, to the indigenous culture.
-We then returned to the airfield to spend the rest of the afternoon was spent relaxing in the swimming pool.
+We then returned to the airfield and spent the rest of the afternoon relaxing in the swimming pool.

-We traveled to Valparaíso on Sunday, a costal city with a rich history.
+We traveled to Valparaíso on Sunday, a coastal city with a rich history.
 Two of our FACh hosts, Gonzalo and Italo, acted as our very knowledgeable tour guides, showing us the sites and history of the city.
-We then had lunch at a sea food restaurant right on the beach in Viña Del Mar.
+We then had lunch at a seafood restaurant right on the beach in Viña Del Mar.

 Back to flying on Monday, we were met with a rather disappointing met brief which predicted it to be a very difficult day due to weak and low thermals, and an inversion.
 In the hopes of giving us the best chance at staying airborne for any prolonged length of time we were towed higher and further up into the mountains, to where it should be a little easier.